This chapter tells you what you need to know in order to claim unemployment benefits in Belgium.

 - have worked a minimum number of days (between 312 and 624) in a specified period (from 21 to 42 months) depending on your age;

-- be deprived of earnings because of circumstances beyond your control and have lost a full-time job;
+- be deprived of work and earnings because of circumstances beyond your control;

 - be able to work and be available on the labour market;